JonathanSinger/Iuse_IUM1/README.md

 ## Flashing

-This particular board is programmed via Serial with a simple USB converter such as FTDI.
+This particular board is programmed via Serial with a simple USB converter such as FTDI in 3.3v configuration.

 ### Pinout